ailearn-ml/GLDL/README.md

 Code for "Delving into Generalizable Label Distribution Learning" in TPAMI 2025.

-If you use the code in this repo for your work, please cite the following bib entries:
+If you use the code in this repo for your work, please cite the following BibTeX entries:

 ```
 @article{GLDL,